 Since 1950 Tabusintac has faithfully hosted Old Home Week reunions at five year intervals.
 These have drawn descendants of early settlers, and others, from far and wide.
 I understand this homing instinct, for while I was wrenched away from this lovely little village at the age of four, my fondness for Tabusintac endures.
 ‘Tabu’ will always be home to me, though I now live as far from it as Charlotte Taylor did from her ancestral birthplace in England.
 Thank you Tabusintac for your community spirit, and for the sense of nostalgia that permeates every Tabusintac Old Home Week experience.

 Unfortunately, the 2020 OHW event was cancelled due to the COVID-19 coronavirus pandemic.

 Homage to the cast of Charlotte Taylor Her Life and Times

 To turn a phrase, notably one authored by John Donne in the 17th century:

 No ‘woman’ is an island!

-My maternal ancestor, Charlotte Taylor, and a weighty cast of characters – partners, children, descendants, neighbours, and contemporaries – are part and parcel of Charlotte Taylor – Her Life and Times.
+My maternal ancestor, Charlotte Taylor, and an extensive cast – partners, children, descendants, neighbours, and contemporaries – are part and parcel of Charlotte Taylor – Her Life and Times.
 Such an interesting lot!
 Each one fascinating in his/her own right!
 These people were players and supporters in a pageant that continued for almost one hundred years.
 Their vignettes help to shine some light on the ever-darkening pathways of Charlotte’s world.

-So, the full cast of characters deserves to take a bow.
-Many thanks to all of them for contributing to the extraordinarily interesting histories of the Miramichi and Tabusintac areas!
+So, the full cast deserves to take a bow.
+Many thanks to all for contributing to the extraordinarily interesting histories of the Miramichi and Tabusintac areas!